SomaanBhatti/debtRepaymentCalculator/README.md

 Using this library I was able to read from and write to the txt file using json.loads and json.dumps.

 I have also reformatted the file using the "black" python library for easy viewing of the code.

+## Evaluation

+Overall, a fun little weekend project which doesn't take long but helps me practice what I've learned.
+In the future, would be nice to implement the following features:

+1. Include functionality that would allow me to calculate repayments for debt which is not interest free.
+2. Ability to remove entire rows from the table.
+3. Any other recommendations or feedback implemented.